THE BEST ALL ROAD WHEELS

 What is new, or at least newer, is that more brands are selling “all road” bikes designed to perform at the same high level on paved, dirt, and light gravel roads as those made only for paved or dirt and gravel surfaces.

-The definition of an all road bike varies from brand to brand and some market them more as gravel race bikes.
-But as you can see in the descriptions below, makers of the BMC Kaius, Cervello Aspero, Giant Revolt, Ridley Grifn, Specialized Crux, Trek Domane, and Wilier Rave each claim some all road status.
+The definition of an all road bike varies from brand to brand, and some market them more as gravel race bikes.
+But makers of the BMC Roadmachine, Cervello Aspero, ENVE Fray, Giant Defy, Parley Ouray, Ridley Grifn, Specialized Crux, Trek Domane, and Wilier Rave each claim all road status.

 What about all road wheels?

-The best-performing road wheels have historically been made in three categories – climbing wheels that are light, aero wheels that are deep, and mid-depth all-around wheels that perform well in a range of road riding situations and racing disciplines.
+The best-performing road wheels have historically been divided into three categories – light climbing wheels, deep aero wheels, and mid-depth all-around wheels that perform well in a range of road riding situations and racing disciplines.

-And the best gravel wheels have been another distinct category.
+And now gravel wheels have been another distinct category.

 Some of us trying to avoid the extra cost of buying a good gravel wheelset to replace the underwhelming one that usually comes on a new gravel bike might put wider, knobbier gravel tires on a good road wheelset.